gitter-badger/AdBerry/README.md

  - database scructure

 **Know bug**
- - Sub menu item behind other items
+ - You cant insert/edit/delete any data
- - No easy install script(sql code is included)
+ - Easy install is far form perfect
  - Code is a mess

 #Goals of this project